 The author of numerous books about architecture and decorative arts of the Caribbean, Dr. Connors’ most recent book, CUBA: 101 Beautiful and Nostalgic Places to Visit, was released by Rizzoli International Publications in 2017.
 Rizzoli also published Havana Modern: 20th Century Architecture and Interiors, The Splendor of Cuba: 450 Years of Architecture and Interiors, British West Indies Style: Antigua, Jamaica, Barbados and Beyond, and Caribbean Houses: History, Style, and Architecture.
-Harry N. Abrams published Caribbean Elegance, Cuban Elegance, and French Island Elegance, and Flammarion in France published Maisons des Antilles.
+Harry N. Abrams published Caribbean Elegance, Cuban Elegance, French Island Elegance, and Flammarion in France published Maisons des Antilles.
 Eagull Publishing in Paris published Ode to St. Croix: An Illustrated Poem by the Reverend Henry J. Morton.
-Dr. Connors is also a frequent contributor to prominent trade journals, including The Magazine Antiques, Art & Antiques, Antiques & Fine Art Magazine and Opus Habana.
+Dr. Connors is also a frequent contributor to prominent trade journals, including The Magazine Antiques, Art & Antiques, Antiques & Fine Art Magazine, and Opus Habana.

 Connors resides in the Caribbean and is completing his first novel.